joaroyen/ReSharper.LiveTemplates/README.md

 Remarks
 -------

-* Master is updated to support ReSharper 10.0, and requires .NET 4.0 or newer.
+* Master is updated to support ReSharper 2016.1.
-* Support for ReSharper 9.0 and 9.1 is available from branch Wave01 and Wave02 respectively.
+* Support for previous versions are available from separate branches for the respective ReSharper platform wave.
 * The test project is using NUnit from ReSharper SDK, but uses NuGet for NSubstitute.